Welcome to Maximum Off Grid!

 In my newest wilderness survival basics article, I go over both primitive and modern survival skills that you can put to good use while in the bush.

-I have created a bug out bag section that focuses on how to be prepared in the event of an emergency.
-Instead of just listing a bunch of stuff like other websites do, I have taken the time to research bug out theory and how bug out gear relates to actually bugging out.
+Check out my articles on how to bug out in the event of an emergency.
+Instead of just listing a bunch of stuff as other websites do, I have taken the time to research bug out theory and how bug out gear relates to actually bugging out.

 In my bug out gear article, I have organized all the gear listed into sections from essential to robust so you can make an informed decision on what you really need to what is more of a luxury item.
 I have also listed item weights so you can calculate what the final weight of your bug out bag will be.